altanner/graphical-data-apps/site-build/content/posts/05widgets.md

 {{< /admonition >}}

 {{< admonition type="warning" title="Exercise 5 solutions" open=false >}}
-Your script should look similar to this
+Your script should look similar to this:
 ```Python
 import streamlit as st
 import pandas as pd